SCADA (Supervisory Control and Data Acquisition)

 SCADA and the Energy Transition

 SCADA systems play a pivotal role in the energy sector.
 They ensure reliable grid monitoring and enable the control of decentralized energy resources.
 As such, SCADA is a foundational technology for the successful integration of renewable energy into power networks.
+Find out more about a LV-SCADA here.

 Do you have any questions?